 Even though most companies and large enterprises have a policy of emphasizing safety first on their business premises, preventable accidents still happen.
-Sometimes even the most careful workers and professionals still experience mishaps, and as a result leading to unsuspecting individuals suffering from injuries.
+Sometimes, even the most careful workers and professionals still experience mishaps, and as a result, they lead to unsuspecting individuals suffering from injuries.
 Understaffing is the most common cause of this.

-Slip and fall accidents are some of the most common personal injury accidents to happen in public places, including grocery and department stores where a lot of people mill around to shop for products and merchandise.
-The most common incident is when some type of liquid is spilled and is not cleaned up until a customer slips and falls.
+Slip and fall accidents are some of the most common personal injury accidents in public places, including grocery and department stores, where many people wander around to shop for products and merchandise.
+The most common incident is when some liquid is spilled and is not cleaned up until a customer slips and falls.

-With numerous stores as part of their retail chain across America, Target is one of those companies which has received its fair share of lawsuits involving slip and fall accidents and injuries.
-Although, there tend to be more slip and fall lawsuits against Walmart.
+With numerous stores as part of its retail chain across America, Target has received its fair share of lawsuits involving slip and fall accidents and injuries.
+However, there tend to be more slip and fall lawsuits against Walmart.

-What To Do When You Slip And Fall at a Business
+What To Do When You Slip And Fall at a Target

-- Take photos of the liquid you slipped on and of the surrounding area within the store.
+- Take photos of the liquid you slipped on and the store’s surrounding area.

 - Report the fall immediately to a Target employee.

 - Ask for a copy of the incident report.